br3ndonland/udacity-fsnd/04-web-apps/10-13-oauth/fsnd03_10-13-oauth.md

 ### 13.03.
 Client-Side Login with Facebook SDK
 ### 13.04.
 Quiz: Updating login.html
 ### 13.05.
 Update project.py (part I)

+The instructor notes warn against a change to the Facebook API URL, but the lesson code was updated.

 Instructor notes